Wasserstein projection distance for fairness testing of regression models: A case study on Boston Housing dataset for fairness testing and data perturbation

-To address (ii), we applied our model perturbation procedure proposed in~\Cref{cor:optimal-perturbation-special} with $\eta=1$, meaning we fully enforce equal mean predictions across the high-NOX and low-NOX areas.
-In~\Cref{tab:ranked_features}, we ranked features by the magnitudes of the product between the absolute values of the regression coefficients and the changes (in their transformed form) resulting from data perturbation.
-We interpret these ranked features from two perspectives.
+To address (ii), we applied our model perturbation procedure proposed in~\Cref{cor:optimal-perturbation-special} with \RV{the equal mean fairness criterion and} $\eta=1$, meaning we fully enforce equal mean predictions across the high-NOX and low-NOX areas.
+In~\Cref{tab:ranked_features}, we ranked features by the magnitudes of the product between the absolute values of the regression coefficients and the changes (in their transformed form) resulting from data perturbation. \RV{This quantity captures the extent and the direction to which that feature must be adjusted to achieve fairness.} We interpret these ranked features from two perspectives.
 First, the features that most compensate for residing in high-NOX areas, in descending order of contribution, are: (1) a decrease in \texttt{lstat} (percentage of lower-status population), (2) a decrease in \texttt{dis} (distance to employment centers), (3) an increase in \texttt{chas} (proximity to the Charles River), and (4) an increase in \texttt{rad} (accessibility to radial highways).
 Second, for low-NOX areas, these same features appear to be undervalued, in the same ranked order.
 In addition, among the top four contributing features, three (\texttt{dis}, \texttt{chas}, and \texttt{rad}) are spatial variables, and one (\texttt{lstat}) is a socioeconomic variable.
-This suggests that both socioeconomic status and spatial accessibility play roles in driving disparities in market prices between high- and low-NOX areas\footnote{All implementation details, including data and code, are available at the following anonymized repository: \url{https://anonymous.4open.science/r/Wasserstein-projection-0FD7}}.
+This suggests that both socioeconomic status and spatial accessibility play roles in \RV{shaping the model's behavior} between high- and low-NOX areas.